nathan-smeal/cs7641/lessons/ml_p3_lesson_04_game_theory_continued.md

 * Matrix is all we needed when the game is played **only once**.
 * MDP!
 We can use our methods in MDP to solve this.
+  * Always has a markov deterministic optimal policy

 Our policy facing TfT:
 1. always coop